- Postgresql Dba Command Cheat Sheet

 - Use the operator

-to merge at least twoSELECT
+UNIONto merge at least twoSELECTstatement results sets.

 - Use the operator

-statements that will only return rows that are not in the second statement.
+EXCEPTto put together twoSELECTstatements that will only return rows that are not in the second statement.

 SELECT*FROM table1 EXCEPTSELECT*FROM table2; |